agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 const mySelector = MY_COLLECTION.select(1); // Returns extension of the Item at primaryKey '1'
 mySelector.patch({name: "frank"}); // Update property 'name' in Item
 ```
-For instance, a Selector finds its use to select the currently logged-in user from a User Collection.
+For instance, a Selector finds its use, to select the currently logged-in user from a User Collection.
 ```ts
 USERS.select(/* current logged-in userId */);
 ```